Carlisle & Finch: Other products

-In 1897, Carlisle & Finch offered a hand-powered dynamo, capable of lighting a ten candle power, ten volt incandescent bulb, or to run several electrical toys simultaneously.
+In 1897, C&F offered a hand-powered dynamo, capable of lighting a ten candlepower, ten-volt incandescent bulb, or to run several electrical toys simultaneously.
 They also offered a water-powered version, which produced a similar amount of electrical power from a water faucet supplying 50 psi of pressure and could be used with as low as 40 psi.

-In 1912, they introduced a dynamo driven by a directly connected gasoline motor.
+In 1912, C&F introduced a dynamo driven by a directly connected gasoline motor.
 The engine was 1.5 hp, and the dynamo produced 42 volts at 15 amps.
 A belt pulley was included for driving an external load.
 The entire assembly weighed 395 lb.

 In 1923, a clothes dryer was introduced.
 The device used a wire mesh drum rotated by an electric motor.
 Air heated by either gas or steam was forced through the drum, with the temperature controlled by a thermostat.
 The machine was 30 in deep, 38 in wide, 42 in tall, and weighed 400 lb.